 is dissonant but clear

 I am here!”

 That was back in the 90ies.
-That was when I often was the only female performer at electronic music festivals.
+That was when I often was the only woman performer at electronic music festivals.
 That could make you feel special, but it made me feel lonely.
 But I was confident it would change within a few years.

-During the next 15 years I met countless other female producers and performers and was inspired and amazed by their craft.
+During the next 15 years I met countless other women producers and performers and was inspired and amazed by their craft.
 I worked away, up and down, had a child, kept producing and touring, changed my practice and added more to it.